 Any student or room that has tampered with the smoke detector/fire alarm (covering, disabling, etc.) will be charged a \$250 fine.
-In addition, any student with non-approved items (including, but not limited to appliances and electronic smoking devices such as a vape) present in the room when the smoke detector is triggered, will be charged a \$500 fine for the first offense, and \$750 for the second offense.
+In addition, any student who has non-approved items (including, but not limited to, appliances, electronic smoking devices such as a vape and vape paraphenalia) in the room when the smoke detector is triggered, will be charged a \$500 fine for the first offense, and \$750 for the second offense.
 A third offense would be sent before the Student Conduct Board for possible removal from housing.